stokesman/wheel-meta-boxes/README.md

 # Wheel meta boxes
-This facilitates access to the meta box pane through use of the mouse wheel or scrolling touch gestures.
-There are a couple of ways that’s done.
+This facilitates access to the meta box pane through use of the mouse wheel or touchpad scrolling gestures.
+There are a couple of ways it’s engaged.

-## Automatically when scrolling to the end of the post content
+1. **Automatically when scrolling to bounds**<br/>
    When the post content is scrolled to the end it reveals the meta box pane.
 When the meta box pane is scrolled to the start it hides the meta box pane.

-## Voluntary in combination with keyboard input
+2. **At will, in combination with keyboard input**<br/>
-Press and hold the <kbd>Control</kbd>/<kbd>Ctrl</kbd> key and use the mouse wheel or scroll gesture over either the post content or the meta boxes to adjust the split while maintaining scroll positions in both the content and the meta boxes.
+   Press and hold the <kbd>Control</kbd>/<kbd>Ctrl</kbd> key and use the mouse wheel or touchpad scroll gesture over either the post content or the meta boxes to adjust the split while maintaining scroll positions in both the content and the meta boxes.

-## Configuration
 Both of the behaviors aren enabled by default.
 If either one isn't helpful it can be disabled in the sidebar.